What is Positioning Strategy in Channel Sales?

 - Clarity: The message must be simple and easy to understand.
 Partners need to grasp it quickly.

 - Relevance: The value proposition must matter to the target customer.
-It should solve real problems.
+Solving real problems is key.

 - Differentiation: Clearly state what makes your offering unique.
 Highlight advantages over competitors.